Daylight saving time by country: European Union

 On 8 February 2018, the European Parliament voted to ask the European Commission to re-evaluate DST in the European Union.
 An online survey was performed between 4 July and 16 August 2018, in which 4.6 million EU citizens responded.
 The survey was especially popular in Germany, resulting in 68% of all respondents located in that country.
 Out of all the participants, about 84% did not desire to adjust clocks twice annually.
 Based on this poll, on 12 September 2018 the European Commission decided to propose an end to seasonal clock changes (repealing Directive 2000/84/EC).
 In order for this proposal to be valid, the European Union legislative procedure must be followed, mainly that the Council of the European Union and the European Parliament must both approve it.

 The seasonal changes were supposed to stop in 2021, but the Council of the European Union asked the European Commission for a detailed impact assessment before countries would decide on how to proceed.
+The European Parliament debated the subject in October 2025.

 United States

 Since 2018, several U.S. states have passed laws to abolish seasonal changes and adopt permanent DST, but these laws cannot take effect without approval from the federal government.
 States may freely choose whether to observe DST or not, but if they observe it they must follow the national schedule, and changing their standard time also requires approval from the federal government.

 The proposed Sunshine Protection Act would change federal law to abolish annual time changes and permanently advance by one hour the standard time in all areas of the United States that previously observed DST, effectively adopting permanent DST.
 The proposal has been introduced in every term of the United States Congress since 2018.
-In 2022, it passed the Senate with unanimous consent but expired without consideration by the House of Representatives.
+In 2022, it passed the Senate with unanimous consent but expired without further consideration.
+In July 2026, it passed the House of Representatives.